ChunyuanLI/RAS/README.md

 # RAS: Referenced-based Adversarial Sampling
-RAS and its applications to Soft Q-learning

-This repository contains source code necessary to reproduce the results presented in the paper [Adversarial Learning of a Sampler Based on an Unnormalized Distribution](https://arxiv.org) (AISTATS 2019):
+RAS and its applications to Soft Q-learning.
+This repository contains source code to reproduce the results presented in the paper [Adversarial Learning of a Sampler Based on an Unnormalized Distribution](https://arxiv.org) (AISTATS 2019):

 ```
 @inproceedings{Li_RAS_2019_AISTATS,